christianbender/linear-algebra-python/README.md

     - operator + : implements the matrix-addition.
     - operator - : implements the matrix-subtraction
     - operator == : returns true if the matrices are equal otherwise false.
+    - operator * : computes the scalar-product, the matrix-vector product and the matrix-matrix multiplication.
 - function squareZeroMatrix(N)
     - returns a square zero-matrix of dimension NxN
 - function randomMatrix(W,H,a,b)
     - returns a random matrix WxH with integer components between 'a' and 'b'
+- function zeroMatrix(rows, cols)
+    - returns a zero matrix of size rows x cols.
 ---

 ## Documentation